 Requests for access to the ESIF are accepted on an ongoing basis, depending on availability.
-Various types of solicitations for proposals are also posted throughout the year.
+Various types of solicitations for proposals are posted throughout the year, including those that align with specific areas of interest at the ESIF.
 See below for current opportunities and instructions to request access to the ESIF.

 Please direct questions to email@example.com.